B1.5 Round decimal numbers, both terminating and repeating, to the nearest tenth, hundredth, or whole number, as applicable, in various contexts.

 \(0,5\;\left( {\frac{5}{{10}}} \right)\)

-The decimal part contains an infinite number of digits of which a part (the period) repeats indefinitely.
+The decimal part contains an infinite number of digits, part of which (the period) repeats indefinitely.

 Note: Numbers with non-terminating and repeating decimal parts can all be represented by fractions.